 How Long Does a Case Review Take?

-The entire process, from submitting the complaint to receiving a response, can vary significantly depending on the case complexity and backlog.
+The timeframe from submitting your application to receiving a decision from U.S. Citizenship and Immigration Services (USCIS) can vary significantly depending on the case type, country of chargeability, and the current processing backlog.
+As of FY 2025:

 Questions about USCIS Processing?
 Call American Immigration Law Group Today